 A January 4, 1997 confirmation that Greek Cypriots would acquire Russian S-300 missiles prompted the United States to deplore the purchase and Turkey to threaten military action to prevent deployment and to bond closer to Turkish Cyprus.
 The missiles were the focus of intense crisis prevention efforts.
-On December 29, 1998, Clerides decided not to deploy the missiles on Cyprus and they have been deployed on the Greek island of Crete.
+On December 29, 1998, Clerides decided not to deploy the missiles on Cyprus.

 The prospect of Cyprus's European Union accession triggered heightened international attention to Cyprus and complicated settlement efforts.
 The U.N. hosted inconclusive talks between Clerides and Denktash in July and August 1997.
-Denktash demands that the TRNC be recognized as a state equal to the Greek-Cypriot side in a confederation.
+Denktash demanded that the TRNC be recognized as a state equal to the Greek-Cypriot side in a confederation.
 He concluded a declaration of partial integration with Turkey to parallel Cyprus's integration with the EU.

 In June 1999, the G-8 group of industrialized countries and Russia suggested that the Secretary General invite the parties to negotiations in fall 1999.
 Clerides and Denktash participated in five rounds of U.N.-mediated proximity (indirect) talks beginning in December 1999.
 On November 8, 2000, the Secretary General gave the two leaders his "observations" on substance and procedure.
-In reaction, on November 14, Denktash said that he was withdrawing from talks until two separate states were recognized.
+In reaction, Denktash withdrew from talks until two separate states were recognized.
 Denktash and Clerides met on Cyprus on December 4, 2001, and agreed to hold direct talks beginning January 16, 2002.
+They have met many times since January 2, and talks continue